-The EID is a chance to multiply good deeds by bringing happiness and pleasure to the hearts of other Muslims, by helping and supporting the poor and needy, and by getting involved in pastimes that emphasize the strong and serious Islamic character.
+EID gives Muslims chances to multiply good deeds by bringing happiness and pleasure to the hearts of other Muslims, by helping and supporting the poor and needy, and by getting involved in pastimes that emphasize the strong and serious Islamic character.
 The major part of the celebration is not only eating or drinking; rather, it is a prayer that brings Muslims together to remember Allah’s bounties and celebrate His glory and greatness.

 How delightful my last EID day was!